 91. In its statement of case, HE refers to Norwich as a work of art.
 The impression is given that Norwich is a completed canvas which is not to be altered.
 We are told that the great landmarks are all buildings which represent church, state or municipality and that all are to the south of the river.
 HE mistakenly believed that this approach is embedded in the development plan.
 In planning terms this description is inaccurate.
 Norwich has long been identified as a focus for significant growth in the East of England for new homes and jobs, leisure, cultural and educational development.
-That growth is to be focussed on the city centre and in particular on its brownfield sites.
-This means accepting and embracing significant change in the city.
+That growth is to be focussed on the city centre

-&lt;sup>31 Enlarged print of view 8 panorama (WH21)
+31 Enlarged print of view 8 panorama (WH21)

-&lt;sup>32 Inspector's note - Pablo Fanque House has been recently completed and is not shown in WH21 which pre-dates its construction
+32 Inspector's note - Pablo Fanque House has been recently completed and is not shown in WH21 which pre-dates its construction